jhudsl/AnVIL_Phylogenetic-Techniques/docs/02-rstudio.md

 # (PART\*) RUNNING RSTUDIO {-}

 # Working in RStudio {#rstudio}

-Now that you have [created a Workspace](creating-a-workspace.html#workspace), you can create an RStudio cloud environment.
+Once you have created a Workspace, you can create an RStudio cloud environment.
 This will allow you to interface with data and perform genomics-based analyses with add on packages from the Bioconductor community.

 ## Launch RStudio Cloud Environment